 The DCHC MPO manages the metropolitan transportation planning process required by Federal law.
-The DCHC MPO plans for the area's surface transportation needs, including highways, transit, bicycle, and pedestrian facilities.
-The priorities of the DCHC MPO include: 1) promoting the safe and efficient management, operation, and development of transportation systems; 2) serving the mobility needs of people and freight, 3) fostering economic growth and development; and 4) minimizing the negative effects of transportation, including air pollution.
+The MPO plans for the area's surface transportation needs, including highways, transit, bicycle, and pedestrian facilities.
+The priorities of the MPO include: 1) promoting the safe and efficient management, operation, and development of transportation systems; 2) serving the mobility needs of people and freight, 3) fostering economic growth and development; and 4) minimizing the negative effects of transportation, including air pollution.

-The DCHC MPO serves the City of Durham, Durham County, Town of Chapel Hill, Town of Hillsborough, Town of Carrboro, and portions of Orange County and Chatham County.
+The MPO serves the City of Durham, Durham County, Town of Chapel Hill, Town of Hillsborough, Town of Carrboro, Orange County, and portions of Chatham County.

-The DCHC MPO voting structure is highlighted in a Memorandum of Understanding (MOU), documented in its Bylaws, and displayed on the MPO's website, www.dchcmpo.org.
+The MPO voting structure is highlighted in a Memorandum of Understanding (MOU), documented in its Bylaws, and displayed on the MPO's website, www.dchcmpo.org.
 The DCHC MPO designation has not changed since the initial designation by the Governor.
-In March 2014, the MOU was updated by the MPO Board and GoTriangle (formerly Triangle Transit Authority) became a voting member of the MPO Board.
 No proposed changes to the MOU are envisioned at this time.